-Together with CLO, IRIS, and three other provincial regions, Durham Family Resources commenced a pilot project seeking to demonstrate how people at risk of having their legal capacity removed, can be supported to be central to all decisions in their life.
-Either through solid decision-making assistance or through the setting up of formal supported decision-making arrangements, whereby a group of people who know the person very well, come together to provide interpretation of their will and preferences and communicate this as the authentic and legal voice of the person.
-This year, the provincial pilot also received some additional federal funding to support this work and raise the profile further.
+Together with CLO, IRIS, and three other provincial regions, Durham Family Resources undertook a pilot project that sought to demonstrate how people at risk of having their legal capacity removed, can be supported to be central to all decisions in their life.
+In its final year, the provincial pilot also received some additional federal funding to support this work and raise the profile further.
+For DFR, this meant we were able to engage a local filmmaker to work with some local families and record their reflections in a series of short films.